SadTomCat/chess/README.md

 ## Installation

 First you need to set up the env file.
 Register an account in pusher https://pusher.com, before setting.
+An administrator user is created in the seeder, you can set his parameters in the env file.

 Next enter the following commands.